Skip to navigation Skip to content

 When negotiating a Job Plan, a Service Officer will need to take into consideration the work capacity of the job seeker.

-This is contained in the ESAt report.
+This is contained in the Employment Services Assessment (ESAt) or Job Capacity Assessment (JCA) report.

 Exemption from mutual obligation requirements

-• Attend an interview with a Service Officer
+• attend an interview with a Service Officer

-• Undergo a compulsory ESAt
+• undergo a compulsory ESAt

 Exemption not granted

-Job seekers are not granted a Temporary Incapacity exemption from their mutual obligation requirements if they:
+Job seekers are not granted a temporary incapacity exemption from their mutual obligation requirements if they:

 • have capacity for work of 8 or more hours per week at or above the relevant minimum wage in a job they could be reasonably expected to do (that is, they are required to satisfy their mutual obligation requirements), or